 How can you join or change super funds?

-If you join BT Super you will receive a New Member Welcome Pack with your account details and information to access your account online.
+A BT Super account is opened for all new employees (unless you opt out) for the purpose of insurance coverage.
+There is no obligation to direct your Superannuation Guarantee Contribution (SGC) to the BT Super account and this will not affect the insurance benefit.
+When you join BT Super you will receive a New Member Welcome Pack with your account details and information to access your account online.

 - If a new Super Choice Form is received after the payroll cutoff (typically the last day of the prior month), your contributions will be paid into your new superannuation fund in the month following.
 For example, if a Super Choice Form (directing Adobe to contribute superannuation into a new fund) is received on 5 April, the April contributions will be paid into your old account (or in the case of a new starter, into a new BT default account).
 From May onwards, the contributions will be paid into the fund as per your nomination.